shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-07.md

 </div>

-Another option is the choose the device width rather than the width.
+Another option is to choose the device width rather than the width of the browser window.

 ```css
 /* For devices 600px and larger: */